 Simultaneous Speech Translation

 Simultaneous machine translation has become an increasingly popular topic in recent years.
 In particular, simultaneous speech translation (SST) enables interesting applications such as subtitle translation for a live event or real-time video-call translation.
-The goal of this challenge is to examine systems for translating audio speech in the source language into text in the target language with consideration of both translation quality and latency.
+The goal of this challenge is to examine systems for translating audio in a source language into text in a target language with consideration of both translation quality and latency.